F3real/F3real.github.io/content/dll_injection.md

 }
 ~~~

-This will just start windows calculator whenever dll is attached and detached to process or thread.
+This will just start the windows calculator whenever dll is attached and detached to process or thread.
 After building solution generated dll is going to be placed in `Debug` folder.
 To finish with dll injection we can just copy it to CS game folder.

 Now if we start hl.exe we are also going to get tons of calc.exe processes opening.